Home :::

 Leg 1:Whittlesea, Flowerdale, Strath Creek, King Parrot Road, Goulburn Valley Highway, Yea for morning tea.
 74 km

 Leg 2: Back track on the Goulburn to Highlands, Gin Gin, Caveat Terip Terip, Gobur, onto the Maroonda Hwy to Merton.
-Through the Euroa twistys, right towards Strathbogie and on to Euroa for lunch and fuel a further 126k.
+Through the Merton twistys, right towards Strathbogie and on to Euroa for lunch and fuel after a further 126k.

-Leg 3: Back through Ruffy, Highlands, Yea and over Junction Hill to break up at KingLake West after 120 kms.
+Leg 3: Back through Ruffy, Highlands, Seymour to regroup at Broadford.

 Sunday 15th April